open-scholarship-sfu/phase1-base/km_blog/km_blog_draft.md

 The Open Scholarship practices help scholars to optimize the impact of their research endeavours.
-It includes concepts such as open access, open education, and open data, each of them characterizing a specific aspect of sharing knowledge, but also flourishing as interdependent concepts, sometimes.
+It includes concepts such as open access, open education, and open data, each of them characterizing a specific aspect of sharing knowledge, but also flourishing as interdependent concepts.
 Whenever you come across the term "open", it means that someone has thought about how other people could (or could not) re-use that product and has expressed that through an open license document with legal value.
 It also means that values